roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/Create heterogeneous computing clusters/Create a managed Kubernetes cluster with GPU-accelerated nodes.md

 ---
-keyword: Create a managed Kubernetes cluster with GPU-accelerated nodes
+keyword: create a managed Kubernetes cluster with GPU-accelerated nodes
 ---

 # Create a managed Kubernetes cluster with GPU-accelerated nodes